 Hair Transplantation For Cleft Lip Scarring

-Although there are several methods to revise and minimize the appearance of the scar, the results of these procedures almost never camouflage the scar completely.
-Hair transplant into the upper lip is a successful method to restore hair to the upper lip scar.
-We use facial hair to restore scalp baldness.
-The same hair follicles could be used to repair any hair loss or scar in the hair bearing area of face.
-If it is done using facial hair the results could completely eliminate the visibility of the cleft lip scars.
-It should also be noted that some patients may need more than one procedure for optimal results.
+Although there are several available methods to revise and minimize the appearance of the scar, the final results of these procedures almost never completely camouflage the scar.
+Hair transplant into the upper lip is a proven method to restore hair in the area with the upper lip scar.
+We use facial hair to restore scalp baldness and the same hair follicles can be used to repair any hair loss or scars in the hair bearing area of the face.

-If you or a loved one is considering hair transplantation as an option to hide the scarring from a cleft lip surgery, contact us today to schedule a consultation.
+If you are considering hair transplantation as an option to hide the scarring from a cleft lip surgery, contact us today to schedule a consultation appointment.